 I think I am ready to take the GED exams, how do I register to take the GED exams?

-If you are ready for taking the GED test, you need to register through the official GED TEST REGISTRATION.
+If you are ready for taking the GED test, you need to register through the official GED TESTING SERVICE WEB PAGE.

 When and how can I take the exam?
 Are we just free to enroll to take the examination, or do we have to follow a specific procedure at the Centro Hispano Marista to take the exam?

 You will need to open your MyGED Ready account at the website http://www.gedtestingservice.com/educators/myged and schedule to take the official GED exam at one of the state testing centers (typically junior colleges) are testing sites.
 The MyGED site will give the available time and location for your preference.
 Marist School is not an official testing site for GED.
 Please see the attached PDF on how to open your MyGED account and use GED tutorials.